onfoot/homebridge-shelly-switch/README.md

 The action URLs you need to set up in Shelly configuration Actions section (for `OUTPUT SWITCHED ON URL` and `OUTPUT SWITCHED OFF URL`) shall be `http://<homebridge-host-ip>:<notification_port>/status`, e.g. `http://192.168.0.1:54220/status`.

+# Short and long press actions

+If a device has a short- and long-pressable button, i.e. configured as either detached or momentary, a programmable button accessory will also appear for that switch, so you'll be able to set up custom actions in the Home app for them.
+They are expected to be triggered by Shelly launching `http://<homebridge-host-ip>:<notification_port>/button/0/short` and `http://<homebridge-host-ip>:<notification_port>/button/0/long` action URLs, configured in `BUTTON SHORT PRESSED URL` and `BUTTON LONG PRESSED URL` respectively.

 # Notes

 Two and more relay switches are not yet supported.
 Will probably implement Shelly 2.5 in relay mode (as shutter mode is supported by my [other](https://github.com/onfoot/homebridge-shelly-shutter) plugin).